Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 A good string inverter with Maximum Power Point Tracking (MPPT) software will use it to scan the entire string of panels and select the optimal voltage and current.
 But please remember that a string inverter can only do so much here and is limited by its technology.

-A microinverter (or string inverter with a DC optimiser attached to each panel) will scan each individual panel, because that’s what they’re designed to do, and produce the optimal voltage/current combination.
+A microinverter (or string system with DC optimisers attached to each panel) will scan each individual panel, because that’s what they’re designed to do, and produce the optimal voltage/current combination.

 Bypass diodes are not a replacement for panel-level optimisation with microinverters or DC optimisers.